 It’s best to use 18 to 20 inches of string each time you floss!
 This will give you enough floss the wrap securely around your fingers as well as ample floss to move between your teeth.

 It’s never too late to start flossing regularly!
-If you have questions about how to floss properly or how to help ensure you make the habit stick, talk to your dentist for more insight and advice.
+If you have questions about how to floss properly or help ensure you make the habit stick, talk to your dentist for more insight and advice.

-To schedule your next appointment give us a call at TruBlu Dentistry in Burbank, Chicago, and Hegewisch today!
+To schedule your next appointment, give us a call at TruBlu Dentistry in Burbank, Chicago, and Hegewisch today!